Acephoeni-X/ISTE-HACKATHON/README.md

 - Python

 ## Installation instructions:
+- Make sure to have Python3 with 'pip' installed and added to the path.
+- Also make sure to have NodeJS installed.
+- Open the PowerShell as Admin and run following command: `Set-ExecutionPolicy RemoteSigned`
+- Type Yes and Hit Enter.
+This program uses powershell in order to create proxy to the server so this is Mandatory.
+- Now run the "install.py" file, or you can manually install each Module.
+- Everything is now install go to each folder read the instructions and proceed.

 ## How this project will help:
-- used by a business firm to ensure safe sharing of private documents.
+- Can be used by a business firm to ensure safe sharing of private documents.
-- used by a individual while entering sensitive information like passwords.
+- Can be used by a individual while entering sensitive information like passwords.
-- used to secure any private email from hackers by making it end-to-end encrypted.
+- Can be used to secure any private email from hackers by making it end-to-end encrypted.
-- used to ensure safe protected browsing environment.
+- Can be used to ensure safe protected browsing environment.

 ## NOTE: Every folder has it's own ReadME file.
 Please read it carefully